hynek/doc2dash/README.md

 ![doc2dash Session](docs/doc2dash-session.png)

-While *doc2dash* is a Python project, the support is not limited to Python-related formats and **stand-alone binaries** are provided with releases as of 3.0.
+While *doc2dash* is a Python project, the support is not limited to Python-related formats.

 ## Project Information